-We are a specialty retailer that sells major home appliances, including refrigerators, freezers, washers, dryers, dishwashers and ranges, a variety of consumer electronics, including micro-display projection, plasma and LCD flat-panel televisions, camcorders, digital cameras, DVD players and home theater products, lawn and garden products, mattresses and furniture.
-We also sell home office equipment, including computers and computer accessories and continue to introduce additional product categories for the consumer and home to help increase same store sales and to respond to our customers' product needs.
+We are a specialty retailer that sells major home appliances, including refrigerators, freezers, washers, dryers, dishwashers and ranges, a variety of consumer electronics, including micro-display projection, plasma and LCD flat-panel televisions, camcorders, digital cameras, DVD players (both standard and high definition), video game equipment, portable audio and home theater products, lawn and garden products, mattresses and furniture.
+We also sell home office equipment, including computers and computer accessories and continue to introduce additional product categories for the consumer and their home to help increase same store sales and to respond to our customers' product needs.
 We require our sales associates to be knowledgeable of all of our products, but to specialize in certain specific product categories.

-We currently operate $63\ \text{retail}\ \text{locations}$ in Texas and Louisiana, and have several other stores under development.
+We currently operate 65 retail locations in Texas and Louisiana, and have several other stores under development.

 Unlike many of our competitors, we provide flexible in-house credit options for our customers.
 In the last three years, we financed, on average, approximately 58% of our retail sales through our internal credit programs.
 We finance a large portion of our customer receivables through an asset-backed securitization facility, and we derive servicing fee income and interest income from these assets.
-As part of our asset-backed securitization facility, we have created a qualifying special purpose entity, which we refer to as the QSPE or the issuer, to purchase customer receivables from us and to issue asset-backed and variable funding notes to third parties to finance its acquisition of the receivables.
+As part of our asset-backed securitization facility, we have created a qualifying special purpose entity, which we refer to as the QSPE or the issuer, to purchase customer receivables from us and issue medium-term and variable funding notes secured by the receivables to third parties to finance its acquisition of the receivables.
 We transfer receivables, consisting of retail installment and revolving account receivables extended to our customers, to the issuer in exchange for cash and subordinated securities.